Honey Smoked Salmon and Dill

 Maybe that’s the next thing I should try with dill.
 Cha ca. This recipe looked promising.

 Anyone like to use dill for other dishes?

-In case you missed them, here are some of my other pasta recipes!
+In case you missed them, here are some of my other pasta posts!

 recipe inspired by nytimes